-To test the bio-efficacy of Newer Insecticides against Rice Ear head bug (Leptocorisa acuta, Thunberg)
+Evaluation of Newer Insecticides against Rice Earhead bug (Leptocorisa acuta Thunberg)

 Abstract:-

-A study was conducted to evaluate the efficacy of newer insecticides in managing rice earhead bugs (Leptocorisa acuta, Thunberg) during the Kharif season of 2020.
+A study was conducted to evaluate the efficacy of newer insecticides in managing rice earhead bug , Leptocorisa acuta Thunberg during the Kharif season of 2020.
+The treatments included two sprays of Imidacloprid 17.8 SL @ 300 ml/ha, Thiamethoxam 25 WG @100 gm/ha, Dinotefuran 20 SG@200 gm/ha, Clothianidin 50 WDG @ 50 gm/ha, Acetamiprid 20 SP@ 50 gm/ha, Chloropyriphos 50 EC + Cypermethrin 5% EC @1200 ml/ha and untreated control.
 The presence of earhead bugs was observed from the tillering stage to the harvesting stage of the crop, with the highest population recorded at 16.50 bugs per hill during mid-October.
-The Bio-efficacy of newer insecticides Imidacloprid 17.8 SL @ 300 ml/ha, Thiamethoxam 25 WG @100 gm/ha, Dinotefuran 20 SG@200 gm/ha, Clothianidin 50 WDG @ 50 gm/ha, Acetamiprid 20 SP@ 50 gm/ha, Chloropyriphos 50 EC + Cypermethrin 5% EC 1200 ml/ha and untreated control against rice gundhi bug were evaluated.
-Among the six insecticidal treatments tested Dinotefuran 20SG applied at a rate of 200gm/ha demonstrated the highest effectiveness against earhead bugs during the 1st and 2nd spray applications.
-Additionally, Dinotefuran 20SG at the same dosage was found to be the most effective in reducing panicle and grain damage during the 1st and 2nd spray applications, respectively.
-These findings suggest that Dinotefuran 20SG can be considered as a promising option for managing rice earhead bugs effectively, thereby mitigating potential yield losses caused by insect infestations.
+Among the six insecticidal treatments tested Dinotefuran demonstrated the highest efficacy against earhead bugs and resulted in least panicle and grain damage during the 1st and 2nd spray applications, respectively.
+Dinotefuran 20SG can be considered a promising option for managing rice earhead bugs to mitigate potential yield losses.

 INTRODUCTION

 Rice, Oryza sativa L. (Family: Poaceae) is the most important food crop for more than two-thirds population of India and more than fifty percent of the world population.
 Almost 90% of rice is produced and consumed in Asian countries like China, India, Japan, Korea Republic, Srilanka, Pakistan, Bangladesh, etc., (Nadaf et al. 2016).
 India is the second-largest producer of rice in the world.
-It is the seed of the grass species Oryza sativa (Asian rice) or Oryza glaberrima (African rice).
-As a cereal grain, it is the most widely consumed staple food for a large part of the world's human population, especially in Asia and Africa.
-It is the agricultural commodity with the third-highest worldwide production after sugarcane and maize.

 The United States Department of Agriculture estimates that the World Rice Production 2020-21 will be 503.17 million metric tons, around 1.97 million tons more than the previous month's projection.
 Rice Production last year was 496.40 million tons.
 This year's 503.17 estimated million tons could represent an increase of 6.77 million tons or 1.36% in rice production around the globe (WorldAgricultural Production.com).
 India's rice production is estimated at a record 102.36 million tonnes in the Kharif season of 2020-21 crop year on the back of good monsoon rains and acreage, according to government data (Bloomberg | Quint).

 In modern agriculture, high-yielding rice varieties are extensively grown with the use of fertilizers and manures.
 Such a cultivation pattern of rice accidentally or inadvertently offers infestation of a large number of insect pests, which results in severe loss in crop yields.
-More than 100 species of insects have been recorded as a pest of rice, of which about a dozen are of significance in India.
-Major insect pests of rice viz., Scirpophaga incertulas (Walker), Nilaparvata lugens (Stal), Sogatella furcifera (Horváth), Cnaphalocrocis medinalis (Guenée), Nymphula depunctalis (Guenée) Orseolia oryzae (Wood-Mason), Leptocorisa acuta (Thunberg).
+More than 100 species of insects have been recorded as a pest of rice, of which, Scirpophaga incertulas (Walker), Nilaparvata lugens (Stal), Sogatella furcifera (Horváth), Cnaphalocrocis medinalis (Guenée), Nymphula depunctalis (Guenée) Orseolia oryzae (Wood-Mason), and Leptocorisa acuta (Thunberg)are major pests.